 In general, it is the practice and intention of the Company to reinvest the earnings of its non-domestic subsidiaries in activities outside the United States.
 Generally, such amounts would become subject to domestic taxation upon the remittance of dividends to the United States and under certain other circumstances.
-Exceptions may be made on a year-by-year basis to repatriate current year earnings of certain foreign subsidiaries based on cash needs in the United States.
-During 2013, the Company's foreign subsidiaries paid dividends of \$3,400 to the Company's domestic parent in relation to completing the acquisition of Globe Motors, Inc. and U.S. tax consequences of the payments have been included in the Company's provision for income taxes.
-The Company does not intend to transfer or pay dividends of the remaining amounts and, therefore, has not recorded the domestic tax consequences of such payments.
-As of December 31, 2015, domestic income and foreign withholding taxes have not been provided for unremitted earnings of foreign subsidiaries.
+Exceptions may be made on a year-by-year basis to repatriate current year earnings of certain foreign subsidiaries based on cash needs in the United States, however, the Company does not intend to transfer amounts or pay dividends and, therefore, has not recorded the domestic tax consequences of such payments.
+As of December 31, 2016, domestic income and foreign withholding taxes have not been provided for unremitted earnings of foreign subsidiaries.
 These earnings, which are considered to be indefinitely reinvested, would become subject to domestic income tax if they were remitted to the United States.
 The amount of unrecognized deferred income tax liability on the unremitted earnings has not been determined because the amount that would be payable is based on the timing and jurisdictions of any repatriated amounts.